-What is an easy CRM?
+What is an easy-to-use CRM?

-A simple CRM software is a streamlined tool that helps small businesses organize contacts, track interactions, and manage sales without the clutter of enterprise-level features.
+A simple CRM software is a streamlined tool that helps businesses organize contacts, track interactions, and manage sales without needing enterprise-level features.
 Salespeople can easily be overwhelmed by bulky platforms with all the bells and whistles.
-The best simple CRMs cut through that noise, focusing on core functions like pipeline tracking and task management, making them ideal for teams that need results, not complexity.

-Top easy CRM systems at a glance
+Top easy-to-use CRM systems at a glance

 Pipeline management